MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ### DirectIngestClientException

-Raised when a general error occurs while performing a direct ingestion
+Raised when a general error occurs while doing a direct ingestion

 Base Class: IngestClientException

 ### QueuedIngestClientException

-Raised when an error occurs while performing a queued ingestion
+Raised when an error occurs while doing a queued ingestion

 Base Class: IngestClientException